Bible Pathways 08/11/04

 In Today's Reading:

-Christ to bear our grief, suffering, and sin; the Lord's everlasting love for Israel; everyone a sinner; a call to faith
+Christ to bear our grief, suffering, and sin; the Lord's everlasting love for Israel; everyone a sinner; a call to faith and repentance

 God revealed to Isaiah that the Messiah, the King of kings, would first be My Servant . . . (then) He shall be exalted (Isaiah 52:13).
 Jesus first came as the Servant (of God), as the Suffering Savior; but He will soon return highly exalted as the King of kings.